mharen/mharen.github.io/blog/2005/2005-06-updates-exams-3-of-5-sofa-express-sarah.md

 My next two exams are Tuesday and Wednesday... ;s

+<h3>Sofa Express</h3>

-<h3>Sofa Express</h3><br />For graduation my parents gave us a bunch of money to buy furniture.
+For graduation my parents gave us a bunch of money to buy furniture.
 I, to my great surprise, actually enjoyed the experience.
 I never thought I'd say it but there you go.
 We're having some cool living room stuff delivered the day we move in.
 Of course I wouldn't bring it up if the story stopped here...

 We placed our order at just about closing time one night and were told that we were the second sale of the day.
 They had 3 people working.
 Wow.
 I bet our salesman was 2 for 2.
 He took everything down, gave us 10% off, and zapped our credit card for 20%.
 The rest would be paid off over 12 months of interest free payments.
 So we're all set.